All applications to AUB’s full time Higher Education courses are made via UCAS.

 What happens if my application is unsuccessful?

 Unfortunately not all applications are successful.
-Unsuccessful applicants can view brief feedback via UCAS and we also send an intray message to MyApplication which gives further information.
+Unsuccessful applicants can view brief feedback via UCAS and we also send an email and an intray message to MyApplication which gives further information.
 We may recommend the Foundation Diploma in Art and Design; this one-year course is designed to provide a transition to the requirements of more specialised degree courses in Higher Education.

 If I am unsuccessful can I request further feedback?